The Wenatchee Valley College (WVC) Medical Assistant (MA) Program is a fall-start, 4-quarter program.

 All applicants will be notified by late July.

-Acceptance to Wentachee Valley College (WVC) does not guarantee admission into the MA program.
+Acceptance to WVC does not guarantee admission into the MA Program.

 Students must be 18 years of age or older before entering clinical education.